Tornado intensity: Typical damage

 A typical tornado has winds of 110 mph or less, is about 250 ft across, and travels about one mile (1.6 km) before dissipating.
 However, tornado behavior is variable; these figures represent statistical probabilities only.

 Two tornadoes that look almost the same can produce drastically different effects.
 Also, two tornadoes that look very different can produce similar damage, because tornadoes form by several different mechanisms and also follow a lifecycle that causes the same tornado to change in appearance over time.
 People in the path of a tornado should never attempt to determine its strength as it approaches.
-Between 1950 and 2014 in the United States, 222 people have been killed by EF1 tornadoes, and 21 have been killed by EF0 tornadoes.
+Between 1950 and 2014 in the United States, 222 people have been killed by (E)F1 tornadoes, and 21 have been killed by (E)F0 tornadoes.

 Weak tornadoes

 Around 60–70 percent of tornadoes are designated EF1 or EF0, also known as "weak" tornadoes.
 But "weak" is a relative term for tornadoes, as even these can cause significant damage.
 F0 and F1 tornadoes are typically short-lived; since 1980, almost 75 percent of tornadoes rated weak stayed on the ground for 1 mi or less.
 In this time, though, they can cause both damage and fatalities.

 EF0 (T0–T1) damage is characterized by superficial damage to structures and vegetation.
 Well-built structures are typically unscathed, though sometimes sustaining broken windows, with minor damage to roofs and chimneys.
 Billboards and large signs can be knocked down.
 Trees may have large branches broken off and can be uprooted if they have shallow roots.
 Any tornado that is confirmed, but causes no damage (i.e., remains in open fields) is normally rated EF0, as well, even if the tornado had winds that would give it a higher rating.
 Some NWS offices, however, have rated these tornadoes EFU (EF-Unknown) due to the lack of damage.

 EF1 (T2–T3) damage has caused significantly more fatalities than those caused by EF0 tornadoes.
 At this level, damage to mobile homes and other temporary structures becomes significant, and cars and other vehicles can be pushed off the road or flipped.
 Permanent structures can suffer major damage to their roofs.